Color splash photography is always great fun, especially with coffee. It’s dynamic, eye-catching, and surprisingly easy to shoot!

 You can use any lighting scheme you like.
 Check out our one light setup or natural light food photography posts for inspiration!
 I prefer one with a backlight as a key light.
 It makes the coffee look shiny and transparent.

-Adjust your speedlights to the low power (from 1/16 up to 1/128 power will be enough to freeze the motion of liquid).
-Set your camera in burst mode (continuous high) to take a few shots in a row and focus manually.
+Adjust your speedlights to a low power setting (from 1/16 to 1/128 power will be enough to freeze the motion of liquid).
+Set your camera in burst mode to take a few shots in a row and focus manually.

 From there, take a test shot to establish what maximum aperture you can get without underexposing an image.
 That’s all, you’re ready to shoot!

-How to Shoot Coffee Splash Photos
+Shooting Your Coffee Splash Photos

-With a clean shot you’ll be able to combine the splashes you like the best and take out the dirty background, cups or saucers.
+With a clean canvas shot, you’ll be able to combine the splashes you like the best and take out the dirty background, cups, and saucers.

 Now on to the most entertaining part!
-Fill a tiny glass with coffee (make sure you’ve let it cool to avoid any burns).
+Fill a tiny glass with coffee (make sure you let it cool to avoid any burns).

-Note that the form of a splash changes depending on your speed, the glass you use or the angle you splashed coffee at.
-Take your time practising.
-Cups are fixed in place so you can make several tries without ruining the scene.
+Note that the form of a splash changes depending on your speed, the glass you use, and the angle you splashed coffee at.
+Take your time practicing.
+The cups are fixed in place so you can make several tries without ruining the scene.

 Try different amounts of liquid and different angles before you create a splash closest to an ideal one.

 It’s time to choose the best splash and tweak it a bit.
-Get your clean shot, get the shot with your hand, and place shots with splashes you like best as separate layers above them.
-Use Layer Mask to conceal parts that should be hidden.
+Get your clean shot, the shot with your hand, and place shots with splashes you like best as separate layers above them.
+Use the Layer Mask to conceal parts that should be hidden.

-Select a large, soft brush, change the foreground colour to white and paint in the area you want to be visible.
+Select a large, soft brush.
+Use it to change the foreground color to white and paint in the area you want to be visible.
 Or don’t invert the mask and paint the area you want to stay hidden with black.

 Since our background is quite smooth, that should be nice and easy.

-I combined two shots with the most beautiful splashes I got, a shot with my hand and a couple of shots with drops.
+I combined two shots with the most beautiful splashes I got—a shot with my hand and a couple of shots with drops.

 That’s it.
-Now it’s your turn, make this your own, experiment!
+Now it’s your turn, make this your own experiment!
 Here are a few more examples I made with the same trick.